ReOpAu/react-starter-kit/docs/UNIFIED_ADDRESS_SYSTEM.md

 -   **Fuzzy Matching & Lookups**: Performs enhanced lookups for suburbs and postcodes.
 -   **Fallback Intent Classification**: The `getPlaceSuggestions` action contains sophisticated server-side intent classification that serves as the fallback and final authority if the client-side classification is ambiguous.

+> **Note:** After moving or adding Convex actions, always run `npx convex dev` to regenerate API types for the frontend.

 ---

 ## 3. Data & Logic Flow